Buettner-Maik/caafa-stream/README.md

 The cfpdss dataset was created using the additions/gen_correlated_dataset.py script

-Preprocessed versions of them are found under data/csv/

 ## Running the code

 Run code by creating a Framework class in osm/data_streams/algorithm/framework.py and executing process_data_stream()